jonchang/fishtree/README.md

 # fishtree

-The goal of `fishtree` is to provide an easy interface to the Fish Tree of Life API, to download taxonomies, phylogenies, diversification rate information, and other data for ray-finned fishes.
+The goal of `fishtree` is to provide an easy interface in R to the Fish Tree of Life API, to download taxonomies, phylogenies, diversification rate information, and other data for ray-finned fishes.
+It should seamlessly integrate with the rest of the R ecosystem, especially the package `ape`.

 ## Example